TayThorian/MasterBookVault/README.md

 - ICE8013 - Dark Mage of Rhudaur
 - ICE8014 - Rogues of the Borderlands
 - ICE8015 - Forest of Tears
-- ICE8070 - Goblin Gate and Eagles's Eyrye
+- ICE8070 - Goblin-Gate and Eagle's Eyrie
 - ICE8090 - Brigands of Mirkwood
 - ICE8101 - Haunted Ruins of the Dunlendings
 - ICE8102 - Phantom Of The Northern Marches